 And the truth is, the mind is a bit wonky like that.
 It thinks fear-mongering will prepare us to do better.
 Can’t blame the mind though, we’ve all been taught to live out of fear, and to only aspire for better because we don’t want the worst to happen to us.

 So, what can we do instead?
 We can retrain the mind to create positive images.
 Such positive imagery is also called visualization, and what people use to manifest a better reality.
-Here’s a beautiful workshop that spiritual teacher, Carleen Marie conducted for the tribe, which walks you through a guided spiritual manifestation process.
+I explain more about this in my latest article about overcoming negative thinking.

 In every single idea above, the first step is always to have awareness of your overthinking patterns.
 The more aware you become, the more distance you’ll be able to create between you and your thoughts.